 What are Money Funds?

-Money funds provide investors with current income and are managed to maintain a stable $1.00 share price.
-Because of their stability, money funds are often used for cash reserves or money that might be needed right away.
+Money funds seek to provide investors with as high a level of income as is consistent with the preservation of shareholders’ capital and liquidity.
+They also try to maintain a stable $1.00 share price.
+Money funds are often used for cash reserves or money that might be needed right away.

-Money funds typically invest in short-term, high-quality fixed income securities, such as Treasury bills, short-term bank certificates of deposit (CDs), banker's acceptances and commercial paper issued by corporations.
-The average maturity of a money fund's portfolio must be 60 days or less to help protect against interest rate risk.
+Money funds typically invest in short-term, high-quality fixed income securities, such as Treasury bills, short-term bank certificates of deposit (CDs), banker’s acceptances and commercial paper issued by corporations.
+The dollar weighted average portfolio maturity for a money fund must be 60 days or less to help protect against interest rate risk.
 Any income money funds provide is generally determined by short-term interest rates.